vwellmo57/Engineering_4_Notebook/README.md

 - You can return an array and then print it along with other things just like a normal variable.
 ## Strings and Loops
 ### Description
-In this assignment, we aked the user for a phrase and then we spit it apart letter by letter and printed it out with a hypen between the words.
+In this assignment, we asked the user for a phrase and then we spit it apart letter by letter and printed it out with a hyphen between the words.
 ### Code
 `strings_and_loops.py`
 ```python